Entering Unicode Characters

 It should be noted that the input must be carried out with the number pad (not with the numbers that can be found above the letters on the keyboard) and you have to activate the Num Pad (usually with the NUM LOCK key above the numeric keybad).
 It is more difficult to do this on laptops that do not have a separate number pad.
 In this case, normally the FN key can be used to access a number block, located on the letters of the keyboard.

-The character codes of the characters, you can get from corresponding tables, for example published by the Unicode Consortium on this page.
-Please note that many of these tables, only offer the hexadecimal notation of the characters, but you have to use the decimal notation with the ALT key to produce the correct sign.
+The character codes of the characters, you can get from corresponding tables, for example published by the Unicode Consortium on the page unicode.org/charts.
+Please note that many of these tables only offer the hexadecimal notation of the characters, but you have to use the decimal notation with the ALT key to produce the correct sign.
 If necessary, you have to convert the hex code to do so.

-Of course, writing Unicode characters by using the character code as described above is not very comfortable, especially when tables are available only for hexadecimal codes.
-An improved approach is to use shortcuts for frequently used characters, as offered by many programs like Microsoft Word.
-A description of this opportunity, you can read in the next section "Insert as Special Character".
+Of course, writing Unicode characters by using the character code as described above is not very comfortable, especially when such tables are available only for hexadecimal codes or if you are using some characters frequently.
+An improved approach is to either select the characters directly from character maps or character lists, which are made available, for example, by all large operating systems and are also included in some programs such as Microsoft Word, LibreOffice or OpenOffice.
+At the same time, these programs often offer the possibility to create key combinations for frequent characters, such as it is possible with Microsoft Word, for example.
+A description of this opportunity, you can read in the next section "Insertion via Character Maps".